Indigenous North American stickball: History

 Although the entire historical timeline of the game is only fragmentary, there have been several documented games throughout history that have not only impacted the tribes but the nation as a whole.
 In the mid-17th century, a Jesuit missionary named Jean de Brébeuf was the first to write about the Native American game after witnessing Wyandot people play.
 Even though he condemned the game due to its violence, many English colonists were captivated by it and began playing the game themselves.

-In 1763, the Ottawa tribe used a game of stickball to gain entrance into Fort Mackinac.
-The chief of the Ottawas, Chief Pontiac invited soldiers from the fort to watch a game in honor of the king's birthday.
+In 1763, the Ottawa tribe used a game of stickball to gain entrance into Fort Michilimackinac.
+Under the direction of the chief of the Ottawas, Chief Pontiac, war chief Minweweh invited soldiers from the fort to watch a game in honor of the king's birthday.
 While the soldiers enjoyed the festivities and entertainment, the Ottawa players moved close enough to rush the fort and massacre them.

 In 1834, after the Caughnawaga Indians demonstrated a game of stickball in Montreal, Canada, many Canadians took interest in the game.
 In 1856, William George Beers codified the aboriginal game into modern lacrosse.

 It was not until around the mid- to late-20th century that stickball began to see a revival across the southern region of North America.
 Meanwhile, the game became a street game in the Northeastern United States.